julzaza/wildwitchherbs/_posts/2025-07-11-st-john-sun-water.md

 ---

-**This is a potion of sunlight in a jar—joyful, cleansing, and full of golden magic.** We definitely enjoy a cup when feeling down and need our spirits lifted.
+**This is a potion of sunlight in a jar: joyful, cleansing, and full of golden magic.** We definitely enjoy a cup when feeling down and need our spirits lifted.

 **[St. John's Wort Moon Water](/st-johns-wort-moon-water/)** for grieving and mourning is also there for you for days when you need consolation and emotional support.